Foreman overview and concepts

 Repository

-Refers to a part of Foreman infrastructure, for example host, capsule, or architecture.
+Refers to a part of Foreman infrastructure, for example host, Smart Proxy, or architecture.
 Used in permission filtering.

 Role